The viewport meta tag importance

 B. Avoid user-scalable=no

-C. Match your CSS to your Viewport
+C. Style your CSS according to your viewport meta

 Summary Table: Viewport vs. SEO